mapprotocol/docs/learn/comparison.md

         </td>
         <td>
             All Chains<br/>
-            MAPO Relay Chain is compatible and interoperable with all chains by proactively deploying cross-chain communication components on-chain or inter-chain and extending EVM capability with heterogeneous chains'features  through precompiled contracts to facilitate gas-efficient light client construction.
+            MAP Relay Chain is compatible and interoperable with all chains by proactively deploying cross-chain communication components on-chain or inter-chain and extending EVM capability with heterogeneous chains'features  through precompiled contracts to facilitate gas-efficient light client construction.
         </td>
     </tr>
 </table>